The Best and Most Beautiful Botanical Stationary

 Vincent Jeannerot (For Old World Elegance)

 Vincent Jeannerot is a famed peintre aquarelliste membre de la Société Française d’Illustration Botanique— one of the most prestigious botanical art societies in the world.
-Based in Lyon, France, his refined and realistic renderings of onions, peonies, ferns, and other garden staples reminisce of leather-bound textbooks and turn-of-the-century ethnobotanical drawings, with beautiful color grading and a keen eye for depth, texture, and light.
-A true botanical artist, Jeannerot also teaches the craft of botanical illustration and painting at various workshops around the world.
+Based in Lyon, France, his refined and realistic depictions of onions, peonies, ferns, and other garden staples reminisce of leather-bound textbooks and turn-of-the-century ethnobotanical drawings.
+Behold beautiful color grading and a keen eye for depth, texture, and light.
+As a true botanical artist, Jeannerot also teaches the craft of botanical illustration and painting at various workshops around the world.

 Catherine Lewis (For Gorgeous Saturation and a Handmade Feel)

 Catherine Lewis‘ “Houseplant Collection” and “Species Collection” cards prove that there’s always beauty in simplicity.
-We love her Monstera Heart ‘Love You’ and her house plant patterns– the gentle depiction of light on every leaf in her designs makes each card feel special and handmade.
-The cards, in turn, make lovely gifts for housewarmings and heartfelt Thank You’s– and her intricate illustrations have been translated onto pillows, wrapping paper, iPhone cases, and the like.
-Get ‘um while you can!
+We love her Monstera Heart ‘Love You’ and her house plant patterns.
+Her gentle depiction of light on every leaf in her designs makes each card feel special and handmade.
+The cards, in turn, make lovely gifts for housewarmings and heartfelt Thank You’s.
+Her intricate illustrations have been translated onto pillows, wrapping paper, iPhone cases, and the like.
+Get ’em while you can!

 Hackney & Co (For The #PlantFolk in Your Life)

-Katy Hackney’s penchant for simplicity and detail make her hand-illustrated watercolors a joy to behold– especially for those of us who love botanical illustrations and all of their styled minimalism.
+Katy Hackney’s penchant for simplicity and detail makes her hand-illustrated watercolors a joy to behold.
+Even more for those of us who love botanical illustrations and all of their styled minimalism.
 Hackney & Co‘s Orkney botanical cards are little recordings of the natural elements found around Hackney’s studio in the Orkney Isles, an archipelago off the northeastern coast of Scotland.
-Some specimens include Marsh Mallow (Althaea officinalis), White Nettle (Lamium album), Comfrey (Symphytum officinale), Eyebright (Euphrasia officinalis) and Wild Garlic (Allium ursinum)– but all of them are lovely keepsakes, especially for those who have travelled around Scotland.
+Some specimens include Marsh Mallow (Althaea officinalis), White Nettle (Lamium album), Comfrey (Symphytum officinale), Eyebright (Euphrasia officinalis), and Wild Garlic (Allium ursinum).
+All of them are lovely keepsakes, especially for those who have traveled around Scotland.

-On the back of each card in the botanical series Hackney also includes detailed information about each plant, including where it grows, its medicinal uses, practical applications, and any folklore surrounding the plant.
+On the back of each card in the botanical series, Hackney also includes detailed information about each plant, including where it grows, practical applications, and any folklore surrounding the plant.
 What’s not to love?

 Sonia Cavallini (For Pretty Patterns)

-Sonia Cavallini‘s patterns remind us of the whimsical wallpaper of our youth– or at least an imagined wallpaper from the 1950’s that wouldn’t feel out of place on a Prada scarf.
-We love the reserved hues that the Lyon-based artist tends to favor, and the fact that her cards’ shiny surfaces bear the unmistakable stain of watercolor.
-Those looking for a more refined message will appreciate her “Je T’iame” postcards, while her “Girl Power!” cards are a nice way to say hello to a niece, daughter, or someone in need of a pep talk.
+Sonia Cavallini‘s patterns remind us of the whimsical wallpaper of our youth, or at least an imagined wallpaper from the 1950’s that wouldn’t feel out of place on a Prada scarf.
+We love the simple hues that the Lyon-based artist tends to favor, and the fact that her cards’ shiny surfaces bear the unmistakable stain of watercolor.
+Those looking for a more refined message will appreciate her “Je t’aime” postcards, while her “Girl Power!” cards are a nice way to say hello to someone in need of a pep talk.

 Lou Baker Smith (For Wanderlust and Color Harmony)

 Lou Baker Smith‘s images have an inimitable wistful quality that we can’t get enough of.
-The moments of what we’ll call “slow living” that she captures so eloquently in her scenery– a pot of geraniums, a vase of ranunculi, a lemon on a cutting board– remind us of the most exquisite subtle moments in our own travels: smelling fresh produce at a local market, or treating oneself to a bouquet (ideally foraged from some sort of Edenic oasis in the Cyclades).
-We also love the delicate color palettes of Smith’s cards and the ways in which they are layered to create texture while maximizing emotional impact– lovely!
+The moments of what we’ll call “slow living” that she captures so eloquently in her scenery.
+A pot of geraniums, a vase of ranunculi, and a lemon on a cutting board remind us of the subtle moments in our own travels.
+Like smelling fresh produce at a local market, or treating oneself to a bouquet, ideally foraged from some sort of Edenic oasis in the Cyclades.
+We also love the delicate color palettes of Smith’s cards and the ways in which they are layered to create texture while maximizing emotional impact.
+So lovely!